raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 The Keepalive TLV is not used as an Additional TLV.

-In response messages the Keepalive TLV is used only as a Response Primary TLV, replying to a Keepalive request message from the client.
+In Keepalive response messages, the Keepalive TLV is REQUIRED and is used only as a Response Primary TLV sent as a reply to a Keepalive request message from the client.
 A Keepalive TLV MUST NOT be added as to other responses a Response Additional TLV.
 If the server wishes to update a client's Session Timeout values other than in response to a Keepalive request message from the client,